KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Mirror / counterfeit gnosis | S1 and TL reflection-valence protocol | Inverse imitation | Needs mirroring / echo vocabulary and Distal Apprehension boundary |
 | Exile / Cherubic boundary | S1 / S2 | Occlusion and guarded threshold | Broadly aligned; severance phrasing needs revision |

 **Cascade / Continuum / Conflation:** The file is built around an older symmetric two-cascade model.
 Current CCD says the Satanic current is the paradigm cascade; the centropic articulation appears as Logos Continuum, not a centropic figural cascade.
-"Theon manifests as Christos" and "Nekron generates IL4 Inversalogos" erase station and bearer distinctions.
+"Theon manifests as Christos" and "Nekron generates IL4 Inversalogos" (canonical IL₄) erase station and bearer distinctions.
 Replace with Continuum, office-function bearing, inverse cascade current, and separate station-figures.
 **Function-bearing:** High-risk.
 Theon does not become Christos; the L₅ office-function may be borne in full by the singular Christos Incarnate bearer.
 Nekron does not generate, project, or become Nyxea / Inversalogos.
 **Distal Apprehension:** The Serpent's borrowed gnosis, counterfeit map, and inverse mirror are central.
 Add the no-transfer boundary and use mirror / echo / mimic for inverse valence.
 "What passes is fragmentation" should be clarified: no centropic essence or charge passes; the inverse receiver reconstructs a distorted contour.
-**Soul / Essence:** "L5 Theonic essence accessible at L1" should be recast as office-function bearing or resonance; it must not suggest essence transfer into the bearer.
+**Soul / Essence:** "L5 Theonic essence accessible at L1" (canonical L₅ / L₁) should be recast as office-function bearing or resonance; it must not suggest essence transfer into the bearer.
 **Terminology:** Replace "poles co-present," Khaon phases, and latent Aion / Khaon modal-unity with paired bifurcally distinct root-register language.
 Replace "Khaonic Arc" with inverse arc where motion is meant and Khaonic Tree where the full inverse structure is meant.
 Recast Source, unity, authority, and severance-family language.
 "Serpent reflects entropy" should use mirrors or mimics because reflection has centropic valence.
+The terminal-clarification paragraphs at lines 233–235 give a causal account of Zenonic saturation and currently make Aionic arrival / orientation sufficient; apply the current Centropic Gravity / Zenonic Legibility / Allowance sequence there.
 **Prose / Formatting:** Clear technical sections; the opening decorative seal can remain only if treated as a functional opening seal under PFR.
 Tables require the same terminology corrections as body prose.
 **Cross-registry conflicts:** S1 still preserves older Moon / mirror-tree terminology, and some M1 notes preserve the earlier symmetric cascade model.
 CCD, TL, corrected M1 bearer rows, and the Ledger supply the later distinctions.
 **Priority:** High.